 The company already had Microsoft SharePoint®, the document-sharing platform, as part of an Office 365® deployment but was barely using it.
 With previous experience of InfoPath®, Microsoft’s legacy electronic forms application, Ray had an idea that a modern alternative that was compatible with SharePoint would be a good fit for the firm.
-He came across FlowForma BPM and was immediately impressed.“It had a robust set of features and required no coding skills, so that was an advantage.
+He came across FlowForma Process Automation and was immediately impressed.“It had a robust set of features and required no coding skills, so that was an advantage.
 For an analyst role like mine, I needed something that would be relatively easy to step into where I could start learning immediately,” he said.

-Having decided on FlowForma BPM, McKinley Irvin bought the 250-seat licence plan and Dustin Ray undertook the training.
+Having decided on FlowForma Process Automation, McKinley Irvin bought the 250-seat licence plan and Dustin Ray undertook the training.
 While he found the software intuitive and easy to use, one-to-one training webinars were an invaluable part of his learning curve.
 FlowForma instructors shared their screens and took him through the finer points of the application.